feathersjs/docs/api/authentication/oauth.md

 > __Note:__ If you are attempting to authenticate using an obtained access token, ensure that you have added the strategy (e.g. 'facebook') to your [authStrategies](./service.md#configuration).

-### oAuth URLs
+### OAuth URLs

-There are several URLs and redirects that are important for oAuth authentication:
+There are several URLs and redirects that are important for OAuth authentication:

-- `http(s)://<host>/oauth/<provider>`: The main URL to initiate the oAuth flow.
+- `http(s)://<host>/oauth/<provider>`: The main URL to initiate the OAuth flow.
 Link to this from the browser.
-- `http(s)://<host>/oauth/<provider>/callback`: The callback path that should be set in the oAuth application settings
+- `http(s)://<host>/oauth/<provider>/callback`: The callback path that should be set in the OAuth application settings
 - `http(s)://<host>/oauth/<provider>/authenticate`: The internal redirect

-In the browser any oAuth flow can be initiated with the following link:
+In the browser any OAuth flow can be initiated with the following link:

 ```html
 <a href="/oauth/github">Login with GitHub</a>